-Aside from Sam Elliot, no actor may be more renowned for their mustache than Tom Selleck.
-The former star of Magnum, P.I., 1987’s Three Men and a Baby, and the long-running CBS hit Blue Bloods turns 75 on January 29, 2020.
+Aside from Sam Elliot, no actor may be more renowned for their mustache than Tom Selleck—the former star of Magnum, P.I., 1987’s Three Men and a Baby, and the long-running CBS hit Blue Bloods.
 While you likely know he was once up for the role of Indiana Jones, there’s quite a bit more to Selleck’s life and career.
-Take a look at some lesser-known facts, including Selleck's military service and the time he suited up for the Detroit Tigers.
+Take a look at some lesser-known facts about Selleck (who was born in Detroit on January 29, 1945), including his military service and the time he suited up for the Detroit Tigers.

 1. Tom Selleck was once on The Dating Game.